Benchmark-driven investment strategy

-Benchmark-driven investment strategy is an investment strategy where the target return is usually linked to an index or combination of indices of the sector or any other like S&P 500.
+Benchmark-driven investment strategy is an investment strategy where the target return is usually linked to an index or combination of indices of the sector or any other such as the S&P 500.

 With the Benchmarks approach the investor chooses an index of the market (benchmark).
 The goal of the fund manager is to try to beat the index performance-wise.